latrobe-design-system/latrobe-design-system.github.io/_docs/elements/buttons.md

 To place the icon on the left also include the class `<icon-before>` See examples below.

-### Primary buttons
+{% include sample-iframe.html snippet="elements/buttons/primary_button.html" %}

 The primary button style is used for primary actions.
 Only one of these types of buttons should be used in each view (ie block).

-{% include sample-iframe.html snippet="elements/buttons/primary_button.html" %}
+{% include sample-iframe.html snippet="elements/buttons/secondary_button.html" %}

-### Secondary buttons

 The secondary button style is used for secondary actions.
 They are often used next to primary buttons or elsewhere on a page for secondary actions.

-{% include sample-iframe.html snippet="elements/buttons/secondary_button.html" %}
+{% include sample-iframe.html snippet="elements/buttons/light_button.html" %}

-### Light buttons

 Light buttons can be used on dark or image backgrounds.